Dispersion (chemistry): Structure and properties

 It is widely assumed that dispersions do not display any structure; i.e., the particles (or in case of emulsions: droplets) dispersed in the liquid or solid matrix (the "dispersion medium") are assumed to be statistically distributed.
 Therefore, for dispersions, usually percolation theory is assumed to appropriately describe their properties.

 However, percolation theory can be applied only if the system it should describe is in or close to thermodynamic equilibrium.
 There are some studies about the structure of dispersions (emulsions), although they are plentiful in type and in use all over the world in innumerable applications (see below).
 Based on experimental evidence showing complex structures in dispersions, it was proposed to understand dispersions (colloidal systems in general) as non-equilibrium systems.

 In the following, only such dispersions with a dispersed phase diameter of less than 1 μm will be discussed.
-To understand the formation and properties of such dispersions (incl emulsions), it must be considered that the dispersed phase exhibits a "surface", which is covered ("wet") by a different "surface" that, hence, are forming an interface (chemistry).
+To understand the formation and properties of such dispersions (incl emulsions), it must be considered that the dispersed phase exhibits a "surface", which is covered ("wet") by a different "surface" that, hence, are forming an interface.
 Both surfaces have to be created (which requires a huge amount of energy), and the interfacial tension (difference of surface tension) is not compensating the energy input, if at all.

 Experimental evidence suggests dispersions have a structure very much different from any kind of statistical distribution (which would be characteristics for a system in thermodynamic equilibrium), but in contrast display structures similar to self-organisation, which can be described by non-equilibrium thermodynamics.
 This is the reason why some liquid dispersions turn to become gels or even solid at a concentration of a dispersed phase above a critical concentration (which is dependent on particle size and interfacial tension).
 Also, the sudden appearance of conductivity in a system of a dispersed conductive phase in an insulating matrix has been explained.